wp-plugins/blog-layouts/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-To make your blog layout more attractive and colorful.
+To make your blog layout more attractive and colorfull.

 == Description ==